CS126SP20/final-project-Kanavb2/DEVELOPMENT.md

 ### 4/26/20
 * Completed tile mapping throughout the map, assigned tiles characteristics using an enum, might change some enum values in the future

+### 4/27/20
+* Enabled user to interact with map
+* Added a text displaying system using basic cinder text boxes

 ### To do:
 * Add npc sprites
 * Add npcs throughout the map